deislabs/bindle/docs/signing-spec.md

-# Signing Parcels and Parcel Lists
+# Signing Invoices

-This portion of the specification discusses the mechanics of signing parcel lists on invoices.
+This portion of the specification discusses the mechanics of signing invoices.

-In the [Invoice](invoice-spec.md) specification, there are fields for attaching cryptographic signatures.
-This specification describes the form and function of those fields.

 > The term `Bindle` (uppercase) refers to the package storage system.
 The term `bindle` (lowercase) means a package in the Bindle system.